xopxe/robotito_firmware/README.md

 ```
 This will cause the `test_led_ring.lua` script to be run every time the robot is booted-up.

-You can also set a program to be run only once at bootup (it will reset the variable on first run, so it will no run again unless configured again).
+You can also set a program to be run only once at bootup (it will reset the variable on first run, so it will no run again on reboot).
 For example, this can be useful for running `calibrate_color.lua`,  a helper script that calibrates the color sensor and writes calibration data to non-volatile variables.
 This should be done once when the robot is setup in a new environment or the color marks are changed:

 ```
 / > nvs.write('autorun', 'runonce', 'calibrate_color.lua')